oscar-project/oscar-website/README.md

 This is the home of the OSCAR website!

-We're trying to translate our website to every language possible so that we can make our corpus as accesible as possible.
+We're trying to translate our website to every language possible so that we can make our corpus accesible to more people.
 If you want to contribute please open a pull request.

 OSCAR's website was built using [Hugo](https://gohugo.io/) and the beautiful [Academic Theme](https://github.com/gcushen/hugo-academic).